 The electronic payments market is subject to constant and significant changes.
-This market is characterized by rapid technological evolution, new product and service introductions, evolving industry standards, changing client needs and the entrance of non-traditional competitors.
+This market is characterized by rapid technological evolution, new product and service introductions, evolving industry standards, changing client needs and the entrance of non-traditional competitors, including products and services that enable card networks and banks to transact with consumers directly.
 To remain competitive, we continually pursue initiatives to develop new products and services to compete with these new market entrants.
 These projects carry risks, such as cost overruns, delays in delivery, performance problems and lack of client acceptance.
 In addition, new products and offerings may not perform as intended or generate the business or revenue growth expected.
 Additionally, we look for acquisition opportunities, investments and alliance relationships with other businesses that will increase our market penetration and enhance our technological capabilities, product offerings and distribution capabilities.
 Any delay in the delivery of new products and services or the failure to differentiate our products and services or to accurately predict and address market demand could render our products and services less desirable, or even obsolete, to our clients and to our distribution partners.
 Furthermore, even though the market for integrated payment processing products and services is evolving, it may develop too rapidly or not rapidly enough for us to recover the costs we have incurred in developing new products and services targeted at this market.
 Any of the foregoing could have a material and adverse effect on our operating results and financial condition.